binapani-edu/blog/blogs/binapani-blog-guide/content.md

 This information helps categorize your blog, makes it discoverable, and provides attribution for your hard work.

+## Important Disclaimer for Contributors

+**✋ Please Note:** When submitting your blog, remember that you should ONLY modify:

+1. Files within your own blog slug folder (`/blogs/your-blog-slug/*`)
+2. The specific section in `_blog.yml` that corresponds to your blog

+For **new blog posts**, add your entry at the **end** of the `_blog.yml` file unless specifically instructed otherwise by maintainers.

+For **existing blog edits**, only modify the specific `_blog.yml` entry for your blog slug.

+PRs that modify other blogs' content or unrelated parts of the configuration may be rejected.
+This helps maintain the integrity of the repository and ensures that other contributors' work isn't accidentally modified.

 ## Submitting Your Masterpiece

 Ready to share your knowledge with the world?
 Here's how: